Why the skin barrier matters

 Why is the consultation free?

 We believe you should have all the information you need before making a decision.
-Our consultations are completely free, allowing you to explore your options confidently and without pressure.
+Consultations are essential to discuss information about risks and potential risks, recovery time and the recovery experience.
+Our consultations are complimetary, allowing patients to discuss options without pressure.

 What’s the next step?